Performance-Based Bonus Structure: KPI Examples & Calculation Methods

 January 10, 2025

 A KPI bonus structure directly links an employee's compensation to their measured performance against specific targets.
 This method emphasizes accountability while providing clear metrics for performance evaluation and reward distribution.
+The system relies on established bonus performance measures that align individual targets with departmental objectives, requiring precise measurement methodologies to maintain fair compensation practices.

 Components of KPI-based compensation